SAP/openui5-docs/docs/Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_5bb388f.md

 ### SAP Business Application Studio: Configure a destination

 SAP Business Application Studio and SAP Cloud Platform offer destinations that allow you to easily connect to remote systems.
-The destination to the Northwind OData service is an internet proxy made available inside the app at `<protocol>://<domain>/destinations/northwind/*`.
+The destination to the Northwind OData service is an internet proxy made available inside the app.
 Any request that is sent to this location is forwarded to `https://services.odata.org` automatically.

 ***

 #### Create Destination in SAP Cloud Platform Cockpit

 The destination is configured inside the SAP Cloud Platform cockpit.
-For more information, see [Create a Destination within the Cloud Foundry Environment](https://developers.sap.com/tutorials/cp-cf-create-destination.html).
+For more information, see [Create a Destination in the SAP BTP cockpit](https://developers.sap.com/tutorials/cp-cf-create-destination.html).

 ***